plenteum/wallet-service-ha/README.md

 ## To Do

-2. Expose all walletd RPC APIs in the package to the WebSocket
+~~1.
+Expose all walletd RPC APIs in the package to the WebSocket~~
-3. After the wallet container is synced, compare the wallet height to the network_height of the daemon (or public node) to detect if the wallet is out of sync.
+2. After the wallet container is synced, compare the wallet height to the network_height of the daemon (or public node) to detect if the wallet is out of sync.

 ## Dependencies